 In today's challenging economic environment, loyalty programs have become a crucial tool for businesses to engage customers, drive revenue and enhance customer lifetime value (CLV).
 However, loyalty program owners often face a significant challenge in managing program costs, particularly the cost of rewards which is typically their largest expense and heavily scrutinized.

-In this episode of the Loylogic Podcast, we discuss how loyalty program owners can use rewards as an opportunity, not a risk.
+In this episode of the Loylogic Podcast, we're joined by Rob Clements, Lead Consultant at Loylogic, to discuss how loyalty program owners can use rewards as an opportunity, not a risk.
 Chapters and key topics include:

 1. Managing risk and profitability (01:41 to 04:43)

 - The guiding principles that should we be using to establish a budget for rewards and how to strike a balance between incentivizing customers and maintaining a solid bottom line.

 - As loyalty programs evolve and costs fluctuate, we look at how program owners can stay one step ahead and effectively anticipate these changes and safeguard against unexpected financial challenges.

 2. Rewards, redemption and resource management (04:43 to 11:54)

 - Redemption rates of loyalty points or miles can have a significant impact on a program's finances.
 How can program owners forecast these rates accurately and control them strategically?
 Can you share some insights on maintaining the equilibrium between customer satisfaction and business viability?"

 - The liability associated with loyalty points and miles and how program owners can effectively manage this while ensuring that the program remains appealing to the customers.

 - How various types of rewards might offer different levels of cost-effectiveness and strategies for allocating resources optimally across diverse reward types.